DataKinds/sixty-five-oh-two/README.md

 _... shut up, show me the code!_

-Here's some example code utilizing all of the features of the DSL:
+Here's some example code utilizing all of the features of the eDSL:

 ```haskell
 import SixtyFiveOhTwo.Instruction